vbepipe/vmrrb-benchmark/README.md

 # Benchmark Objectives

-The benchmark aims to evaluate:

-* Recursive dependency resolution
-* Long-chain reasoning consistency
-* Robust semantic parsing under noisy inputs
-* Structured execution planning
-* Rule-following reliability
-* Computational scalability under recursive workloads
-* Correctness preservation across interconnected reasoning chains

-The benchmark is intended to stress-test reasoning systems beyond conventional single-step mathematical evaluation tasks.

----

-# Core Capabilities Tested

-Below is a structured list of the capabilities being tested:
+Below is a structured list of the capabilities benchmark aims to evaluate:

 | Main Category                          | What Is Being Tested                                                                                                             |
 | -------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |